Stable Monthly Income FAQ

 Last Updated: December 2023

-If the income is documented with a written verification of employment (VOE) but there are also year-to-date (YTD) paystubs in the file, do the YTD paystubs need to be considered when underwriting the borrower’s income?
-[NEW 11.01.23]
+If the income is documented with a written verification of employment (VOE) but there are also year-to-date (YTD) paystubs in the file, do the YTD paystubs need to be considered when determining the borrower’s stable monthly income?
+[NEW 11-01-23]

 Yes, the YTD paystubs must be considered.
 All documentation in the mortgage file must support the Seller’s income analysis and calculation.